 Run the auto campaign for 7 days, pause it and generate a keyword report.
 Your goal is to see which of the recommended keywords have been getting you sales.
 Take note of these keywords (put them in an excel document etc) and now create a manual keyword campaign.

-Create a manual campaign and insert the top performing keywords from the auto campaign you ran, keeping the budget and CPC the same.
+2) Create a manual campaign.
+Insert the top-performing keywords from the auto campaign you ran, keeping the budget and CPC the same.

-Run for 5 – 7 days and analyse the results.
+Run for 5 – 7 days and analyze the results.
 Keep the winners, viciously cull the losers.

 Once your sales are consistent and you hit around the 10 sales a day mark, you can consider adding a second or third product, preferably ones that complement your first product and budding brand.